UQ-eLIPSE/think-chat-learn/README.md

 ## Setting up

-See `Notes for build on zones` below as well if you're running MOOCchat on zones (e.g. webproject/2.0.4).

 1. Clone repo
 2. Install Nodejs and MongoDB
 3. Start Mongodb, usually the command to run is `mongod`